-The strip of conducting material is called as Hall element.
-The hall voltage is only produced when directions of current and magnetic field are perpendicular to each other as shown above.
+The strip of conducting material is called a Hall element.
+The hall voltage is only produced when directions of the current and magnetic field are perpendicular to each other as shown above.

 Applications of Hall Effect Transducers

-1. It is used as magnetic to electric transducer to measure magnetic field.
+1. It is used as magnetic to an electric transducer to measure the magnetic field.